 - Difficulty reaching for things above you

-- Pain when putting on a tighter fitting shirt or sports bra
+- Pain when putting on a T-shirt or coat

 - Discomfort sleeping on your side